Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: A Practical Bayesian-Principled Algorithm

-\textbf{Design choice 1: uncertainty threshold $\uncthres$ for rollout truncation.} Let $\zeta \in [0,1]$, we define { }where $F^{-1}_Y$ is the quantile function of $Y$.
+where $F^{-1}_Y$ is the quantile function of $Y$.
 Quantile-based thresholds adapt naturally to different datasets and uncertainty scales.
-When $\zeta = 1.0$, the threshold equals the maximum uncertainty in $\D$, encouraging the longest possible rollouts.
-We avoid thresholds beyond the dataset maximum, since this implies uncertainty beyond all real data, a proxy for out-of-distribution.
+Setting $\zeta=1.0$ yields the maximum in-dataset uncertainty and encourages the longest possible rollouts; thresholds beyond this are avoided as they correspond to out-of-distribution uncertainty.\looseness=-1